School Curriculum Aims

 We follow the Statutory Framework for the Early Years Foundation Stage which sets out the standards for learning, development and care for children from birth to five years.
 You can find information for parents on the Foundation Years website.
 We use Development Matters to help plan, assess and observe children in order to support their development.
 At the end of the Reception year we carry out a statutory assessment of all children using the Early Years Foundation Stage Profile.
 The results of this assessment are reported to parents and carers at the end of the year.

 The Nursery and Reception staff are always happy to talk to you about your child’s learning, so if you have any questions please ask.
-Homework is introduced in Reception which is usually an activity for parents and carers to carry out with their child.
-Children are also expected to practise phonics and reading every week at home.
 Children earn merits if their reading diary is regularly updated by their parent or carer.

 The Nursery and Reception staff keep detailed profiles of each child which are available for parents and carers to look at during termly Parents Evenings.